Checklist for ELi Writers

 - Has the editor already agreed to the topic?

 - Is the article factually correct?
 (Are you confident that everything that counts as a fact is represented accurately?)
+Are your sources clear to readers?

 - Is the article free from your own opinion and editorializing?
 (Here's a useful handout showing how to avoid opinion-laden prose.)